I read something extremely insightful from esteemed astrologer, Robert Hand:

 P.S.: I had a client who was waiting for her turn.
 A person came by and asked what I do as an astrologer.
 I explained xyz and also that I’m not a fortune teller.
 The client who was waiting later quizzed me “If you are not a fortune teller, who are you?”

-P.S.S.: Maybe it’s comforting for some people to relegate responsibility of their lives to a higher source.
+P.S.S.: Maybe it’s comforting for some people to relegate responsibility of their life to a higher source.